-An impairment loss is recognized if the carrying amount of an asset or its cash-generating unit exceeds its estimated recoverable amount.
-Impairment losses are recognized in the consolidated statement of profit or loss.
+An impairment loss is recognised if the carrying amount of an asset or its cash-generating unit exceeds its estimated recoverable amount.
+Impairment losses are recognised in the consolidated statement of profit or loss.

-Consolidated financial statements for the year ended 31 December 2021 Notes to the consolidated financial statements (All amounts are expressed in Oatari Riyals unless otherwise stated)
+Consolidated financial statements for the year ended 31 December 2022 Notes to the consolidated financial statements (All amounts are expressed in Qatari Riyals unless otherwise stated)